aadityachapagain/aadityachapagain.github.io/content/articles/tracking_training.md

 Status: published

 Have you ever worked on large Machine learning projects or research where you have to manage many experimentations ? often during large projects or experiments you have to log every nits and bits of your Machine Learning training.
 Some of us might already be there.
 Recently I was also working on large Machine learning Projects and it was very hard for me to track every experiments logs, visualization,  experiments.
-There were lots of them and It would take lots of time to prepare presentaion's  of my experiments results to my peers and that's when I learned about wandb.
+There were lots of them and It would take lots of time to prepare presentation's  of my experiments results to my peers and that's when I learned about wandb.

 Wandb is API created by [Weights & Biases](https://www.wandb.com/) to collect, manage and visualize all your Machine learning experiments all at one place.
 Ohh, wait you must be wandering that **tensorboard** can also do these things right ?